AydemSavage/AydemSavage.github.io/README.md

 # How to host a resume on Github pages

 This README will explain how to host your resume on Github and style it using Markdown and Jekyll.
 I will relate these steps to key concepts found in Andrew Etter's book _Modern Technical Writing_.
 I will explain how some of the steps we take here can be applied to make your technical writing better.
-So in the end, you will hopefully learn both concepts in modern technical writing and how to apply them.
+The intended audience is a computer science student unfamiliar with Github or Markdown so this README will (hopefully) be easy to follow for a wide range of people.
+With that being said, in the end, my hope is that you will learn both the concepts of modern technical writing and how to apply them.
+Let's get started!

 ## Summary